Table of Contents

 Aphrodisiac – Introduction

-- Internal medicines, love medicine, originating from medical preparations.
+- Internal medicines and love medicine that come from medical preparations.

 7 Aphrodisiac Foods That Increase Your Libido

-However, some people with natural alternatives, as they are generally safe and have fewer side effects.
-It is value noting that many aphrodisiacs do not support the scientific evidence, and some natural products may have negative effects.
-If you are thinking of taking supplements, talk to your doctor first.
+Some people choose natural options because they feel these are safe and have fewer side effects.
+But, it is good to know that many things called aphrodisiacs do not have real science behind them.
+Some natural products can also have bad effects.
+If you want to try these supplements, it is best to talk to your doctor first.

 1. Aphrodisiac – Maca